fubar2/toolfactory-galaxy-server/compose/README.md

 ### The challenge of tools that will not run in a normally secured Galaxy

 This Appliance raises the question of how to quarantine tools that use resources not normally available on a public Galaxy server.
-Tools generated with the ToolFactory that do not use any of the rpyc or rsync tricks will run in any normal Galaxy so do not need to be restricted in any way.
+Tools generated with the ToolFactory that do not use any of the rpyc tricks will run in any normal Galaxy so do not need to be restricted in any way.

 Ross Lazarus May 2021